Madagascar Travel Advice

 Road Safety:

-Road conditions in Madagascar are generally poor, particularly in rural and remote areas.
-Many roads are unpaved, and driving can be hazardous due to potholes, lack of signage, and narrow lanes.
+remote areas.
+Many roads are unpaved, and driving can be hazardous due to

 Night driving is not recommended due to poor lighting, roaming animals, and security concerns, as some areas experience banditry.
+It's common for rental companies to provide vehicles with a driver due to the challenging road conditions.

-Fuel stations are available in major towns and cities but can be sparse in rural areas, so it's advisable to refuel before embarking on long trips.
+Fuel stations are available in major towns and cities but can be sparse in

 In summary, public transportation in Madagascar is often unreliable and uncomfortable, particularly in rural areas.
 If you prefer driving, you can use an International Driving Permit for short-term stays, but it is advisable to hire a driver due to the challenging road conditions.